SandyRodger/launch_school_books/introduction_to_sql.md

 ### [1.
 Introduction](https://launchschool.com/books/sql/read/introduction)
 #### [The importance of data](https://launchschool.com/books/sql/read/introduction#data)

 - When it comes to the human ability to understand and remember large amounts of information there are hard limits.
-We can surpass these with our ability to handle large amounts of information.
+We can surpass these with our ability to handle large amounts of information on databases.
   - collecting data.
   - organizing it.
   - studying it.